UCF/Unit-Identifier-Generator/illustrator_scripts/readme.markdown

 ## Create PNG and PDF files
 1. Select File -> Scripts -> Unit ID Generator
-1. PNG and PDF versions are generated in the folder you specify
+1. PNG and PDF images are generated and copied into new unit id folders allong with the EPS file